 - Begins: January

 - On-Campus Visits: Approximately 1 weekend a month (Saturday & Sunday)

-With your business undergraduate degree (earned within the last 7 years) and a foundations review provided as part of orientation, you will be able to delve into higher-level MBA classes sooner in this accelerated program option.
+With your business background and a foundations review provided as part of orientation, you will be able to delve into higher-level MBA classes sooner in this accelerated program option.
 The Weekend Professional One-Year is 32 credits versus the 48 credits in our two-year programs.
 We recognize that you completed the core business courses during your undergraduate experience, and are therefore not requiring them to be repeated.
 The admissions team will evaluate your transcripts to ensure your eligibility, but we recommend you review our eligibility checklist to assess your candidacy.

 If you have another graduate degree in business or a business minor, we recommend also reviewing the checklist.
 There is a possibility you have completed all the coursework necessary for this accelerated option.